impress-org/support-manual/principles-of-providing-excellent-support/frictionless-support.md

 One of the biggest pain points for customers in any sort of support interaction is the feeling of being made to jump through hoops or repeat themselves because they didn't use the correct channel.

-We call this hoop-jumping and repetition "friction" and it is the enemy of providing excellent support.
+We call this "friction" and it is the enemy of providing excellent support.
 The different types of friction generally fall into three types:

-1. People with urgent issues who need to be helped when a support technician is leaving for the day.
+1. Customers with urgent issues who need immediate attention from any technicians who are still working.
 1. Customers who ask for something other than technical support in the Support inbox.
-1. Customers who have answers that need escalation to the Head of Support.
+1. Customers who require answers that only the Head of Support or other Departments (like Customer Success) can provide.

-Frictionless support is the mechanics of removing the friction and moving every customer to resolution as seamlessly as possible.
+{% hint style="info" %}Frictionless support is the mechanics of removing the friction and moving every customer to resolution as seamlessly as possible. {% endhint %}

 ## Using the Urgent Tag

-When a customer's live site is actively not taking donations (after a period of having taken them) this is an urgent issue.
+When the problem a customer is encountering is preventing them from accepting live donations (after a period of having successfully accepted them), this is an urgent issue.
 The customer needs actionable support, and to be treated with urgency and accuracy.

 The mechanical way we handle this is via the Urgent tag in Help Scout.
 All replies on urgent-tagged tickets should be placed back in the "Unassigned" Help Scout box so that they receive attention as soon as possible.